cjacker/opensource-toolchain-stm32/README.md

 # Debugging

-Build the codes with debug infomation and connect the ST-Link or DAPLink as mentioned above, launch OpenOCD as:
+Build the codes to enable debug infomation and connect the ST-Link or DAPLink as mentioned above.

+## OpenOCD
+Launch OpenOCD as:
 ```
 openocd -f /usr/share/openocd/scripts/interface/cmsis-dap.cfg -f /usr/share/openocd/scripts/target/stm32f4x.cfg
 ```

-If you use ST-Link, change 'cmsis-dap.cfg' to 'st-link.cfg'.
+If you use ST-Link, change 'cmsis-dap.cfg' to 'st-link.cfg', Or

 The output looks like:
 ```